 An appealing design not only conveys professionalism, it also touches people emotionally.
 See our article on the basic principles for harmonious web design.
 Colors, fonts, design elements - all of these can convey confidence, joy, coolness, craziness and many other emotions to visitors.
 Corporate design is part of the overall message your company wants to convey.
 Trust-building elements such as certificates can bring further bonus points.

 Your company's image is also shaped by the visual language.
 Are you a global company with 600 employees and cool skyscrapers in Shanghai or a small manufactory with a nice workshop?
 Are you a coach with beautiful workshop rooms or a doctor with a chic office?
 That's what your visitors want to know and see.
 They're asking themselves: "Can I feel comfortable there?", "Does the product appeal to me?", "Is this a company I might apply to?", "Do normal people work there?"
 "Are they friendly?".

-All of this can be conveyed in milliseconds with one or more beautiful images.
-But the images have to be authentic.
-What you show of yourself and your team nowadays has to be real.
+All this can be conveyed in milliseconds with one or more beautiful images.
+But to do that, the images have to be authentic.
+Because what you show of yourself and your team has to be genuine these days.
 Otherwise, people won't feel taken seriously.
-No one wants to see that stock photo with the one blonde telephone operator anymore.
-Or the meeting room full of people with fake smiles on their faces.
+No one wants to see a stock photo of a blonde telephone operator.
+Just as little as a strange meeting room filled with smiling, but "fake" people.

 You could maybe even produce a good video that sums up your services in 30 seconds.
 Or have a video running in the background showing off your boutique hotel and the beautiful surrounding landscape.
 Anything that supports your corporate identity and the associated message is ideal!

-It makes sense at this point to think about what this goal actually is.
-Keep your associated content strategy in mind.
-If visitors aren't fixated on your menu or search function, they'll start to scroll.
-So what are you going to offer them now?
+At this point, it makes sense to think about what this goal actually is.
+See also the associated content strategy.
+Because if the visitors aren't fixated on your menu or information search, they'll start scrolling.
+So what do you offer them next?